scrabbletank/farhome-rules/dmsguide.md

 You channel the masks power to create a large orb of negative energy.
 You send the orb crashing into the earth, hitting all creatures in a 3x3 area centered on a position in range.
 All creatures hit make a Dexterity save vs your curse spellcasting.
 On hit they take 3 wounds in damage, plus an additional wound die for each crit.

 If this would reduce a creature to 0 wounds their body is consumed by the Orb, vaporizing and leaving no body behind.
-This maneuver can be used once, afterwhich you must long rest before using again.
+This maneuver can be used once, after which you must long rest before using again.

 #### Chains of Binding